 God and Guns Podcast

-Welcome back to Episode 80 ofthe God and Guns Podcast.
+Intro: Welcome back to Episode 233 of the God and Guns Podcast.
 I’m your host, Troy.
 (Doug) And I’m your other host, Doug.
-We use this podcast to talk about God, guns, and the responsible Christian gun owners interests.
-Tonight we will be talking about being a True Believer with special guest host Mike Emert.
+(Troy) We use this podcast to talk about God, guns, and the responsible Christian gun owners interests.
+On this show we will be talking about Repealing the NFA

 Bandwidth Sponsor: Firearms Radio Network